John M. Rogitz

 John M. Rogitz manages many of the firm’s clients and much of its day-to-day operations.
 He is a registered patent attorney specializing in patent preparation and prosecution in a range of technologies including artificial intelligence, autonomous vehicles, extended reality, Internet of things (IoT), blockchain, rules-based software, computer hardware, medical devices, electrical and mechanical inventions, and fintech.
 His clients range from startups and independent inventors to Fortune 500 companies.
 Before joining Rogitz & Associates, John was engaged in civil litigation at the Watkins Firm, a San Diego-based law firm.

 John is also an adjunct professor of intellectual property at Trinity Law School and has taught IP at the undergraduate level as well.
 In addition, John serves on the Executive Committee of the IP Section of the California Lawyers Association.
 He also writes for various IP publications including IPWatchdog, America’s leading patent law publication.
 He has also been published in IP Today, IP Magazine, and others.
 John regularly speaks to trade groups like the National Association of Patent Practitioners and Licensing Executives Society and, prior to practicing law, he worked in industry as a web developer.

-John received his J.D. in 2009 from California Western School of Law, where he was selected for the Dean’s List.
-While at Cal Western, John served as President of both the Student Intellectual Property Law Association and the Federalist Society.
-John studied physics at Loyola Marymount University where, among other activities, he was a sports writer for the school newspaper and served as Philanthropy Chair for his fraternity, Lambda Chi Alpha.
+John received his J.D. in 2009 from California Western School of Law, where he was selected for the Dean’s List and served as President of the Student Intellectual Property Law Association.
+John studied physics at Loyola Marymount University where, among other activities, he wrote for the school newspaper and served as the Philanthropy Chair for his fraternity, Lambda Chi Alpha.